emrgnt-cmplxty/automata/automata/docs/core/agent/open_ai_agent_tool_builder.rst

 Limitations
 -----------

-Being an abstract class, ``OpenAIAgentToolkitProvider`` is not directly usable and requires concrete classes to provide meaningful implementations of ``build_for_open_ai``.
+Being an abstract class, ``OpenAIAgentToolkitBuilder`` is not directly usable and requires concrete classes to provide meaningful implementations of ``build_for_open_ai``.
 This could lead to inconsistency in implementations of its methods.